TWA Flight 260: Investigation

-Wreckage and Recovery
+Wreckage and recovery

-Wreckage from the craft still remains, and can still be seen on brightly lit days by riders on the Sandia Peak Tramway, a popular tourist attraction active since 1966.
-Charles Williams along with relatives and descendants of the victims placed a memorial plaque at the crash site.
-The location is locally referred to as "TWA Canyon", and the ridge that Flight 260 struck is known locally as "Dragons Tooth".
+According to the National Historic Preservation Act of 1966, any historic site that is 50 years or older is protected.
+The TWA wreckage met the 50-year mark in 2005, making removing any plane wreckage illegal.
+Therefore, the TWA wreckage is considered a historic site.
+Wreckage from the craft can still be seen by people riding the Sandia Peak Tramway, a popular tourist attraction, on brightly lit days as the wreckage sits just underneath the tram.
+Fifty years after the crash, Hugh Prather, a man who grew up in the shadows of the Sandia Mountains, fixed a simple memorial to the largest piece of remaining wreckage.
+The memorial states the names of the sixteen victims and a brief description of the crash.
+The location of the crash is locally referred to as "TWA Canyon", and the ridge that Flight 260 struck is known locally as "Dragons Tooth".

-The bodies of victims were recovered over the span of four days, and TWA recovered the tail section of the aircraft, but the remaining wreckage was left on the mountain.
+The bodies of the victims were recovered over the span of four days.
+On the early morning of February 20, approximately 400 Explorer Scouts and Boy Scout leaders joined the group search alongside Airmen and State Police officers already involved.

 Aftermath

-Captain Spong's wife, Jean Spong, began receiving harassing phone calls and mail in the aftermath of the crash, especially once the initial CAB report was released.
-Additionally, her son was bullied at school by other kids.
-Eventually, Jean and her son moved from Kansas City to Phoenix to live with her husband's sister and cousin in order to get away from the harassment.
+Captain Spong's wife, Jean Spong, began receiving harassing phone calls and mail after the crash, especially once the initial CAB report was released.
+Her son was bullied at school by other kids.
+Eventually, she and her son moved from Kansas City to Phoenix to live with her husband's sister and cousin in order to get away from the harassment.
 As per New Mexico law at the time, the insurance claims for the passengers was limited to $10,000 per victim.
 These payments were to be paid by the airline.